 The payment of insured shares by the Share Insurance Fund becomes a claim against the liquidation estate of the closed institution, under 12 C.F.R. § 709.5(b)(6).
 Before any funds can be paid out at the (b)(7) level – MCA – all higher levels must be paid in full, or provisions made for such payment.

-The Share Insurance Fund has been made whole for the payout of insured member shares with respect to Southwest Corporate.
-Additionally, provisions were made for all anticipated continuing liquidation expenses, including obligations to reimburse the Insurance Fund for potential guaranty payments or the funding of other liquidating expenses.
-Thus, the distribution to MCA claim certificate holders will have no impact on the Share Insurance Fund.
+The Share Insurance Fund has been made whole for the payout of insured member shares with respect to U.S. Central, Members United, and Southwest.
+Additionally, provisions were made for all anticipated continuing liquidation expenses, including obligations to reimburse the Share Insurance Fund for potential guaranty payments or the funding of other liquidating expenses for these three estates.
+Thus, the distribution to MCA claim certificate holders of U.S. Central, Members United, and Southwest will have no impact on the Share Insurance Fund.

 Electronic Funds Transfer Payments Form